 3. Technical skills

 Examples of technical skills are certification in cybersecurity, penetration testing, and computer programming skills such as JAVA, Python, DotNet, etc.

 4. Transferable skills

-The third main criteria that an employer mentions in the selection criteria is the work experience—for example, minimum three-year expertise in retail to become eligible for a branch manager position.
+The third main criterion that an employer mentions in the selection criteria is work experience—for example, minimum three-year expertise in retail to become eligible for a branch manager position.

 Knowledge about a particular subject area.
 For example, knowledge about the marketing field.

 Addressing the Key Selection Criteria